sciomedes/terraform-s3-lambda-apigateway-example/modules/terraform-aws-s3-storage-bucket/README.md

 ```

 ## Description
-This module creates a new S3 bucket with the following settings:
+The S3 storage bucket settings are described next.
+These settings can be checked using the [AWS Command Line Interface (CLI)].

 #### public access is blocked